 By researching these types of artworks, I drew multiple connections between seven pieces ranging in dates from 1958–2015.
-By researching and photographing each of these, I was able to learn more about the artists and their intentions through their form and choice of material.
+By exploring and photographing each of these, I learned more about the artists and their intentions through their form and choice of material.

-The structure vs sculpture debate is something which I initially thought of after looking at these styles of artwork.
+I initially thought of the structure vs sculpture debate after looking at these styles of artwork.
 Sculptures are traditionally seen as being a piece of stone carved into a shape by hand.
 The majority of the artworks I looked at were not made this way.

-They have (mostly) been made using pre-existing materials which gives them an architectural value and therefore lean more towards the structural aspect.
-But does naming them, putting them in a public space and having been made by an artist—not an architect—make them sculptures?
+They have (mostly) been made using pre-existing materials, which gives them an architectural value and therefore lean more towards the structural aspect.
+But does naming them, putting them in a public space and being made by an artist — not an architect — make them sculptures?

-I read that: “architecture (in this case: a structure) involves the study of engineering and engineering mathematics and sculpture involves creativity and imagination.
+I read that: “architecture (in this case: a structure) involves studying engineering and engineering mathematics and sculpture involves creativity and imagination.
 Sculpture does not depend on measurement.
 On the other hand, architecture solely depends on measurement.”

-This project was initially fuelled by boredom and having nothing to do except to cycle around the city .
-Through this solitary cycling though came curiosity as I began to explore.
+This project was initially fuelled by boredom and having nothing to do except cycle around the city.
+Through this solitary cycling, though, came curiosity as I began to explore.
 I was going to new places and seeing new things– new artworks; which led me to even more new places and even more new things and artworks.
-I then began to look properly and scope out similar artworks in places I had been to hundreds of times prior and never noticed before.
+I then began to look deeper and scope out similar artworks in areas I had been to hundreds of times prior and never noticed before.

-I was making day-long trips around and across the city photographing over 20 artworks all together to then make this list of seven.
-I chose seven because my original idea was to share one a day for a week on Instagram but it then became a bigger thing.
+I was making day-long trips around and across the city, photographing over 20 artworks all together to then make this list of seven.
+I chose seven because my original idea was to share one a day for a week on Instagram, but it became a more significant thing for me.

-As well as sharing them on Instagram, I created a visual response (see cover image)—a poster (of sorts)—highlighting these artworks with a small write up, images and coloured lines; linking these pieces together in multiple ways.
+As well as sharing them on Instagram, I created a visual response (see cover image) — a poster (of sorts) — highlighting these artworks with a small write up, pictures and coloured lines, linking these pieces together in multiple ways.
 Be it material, date, location or nationality of the artist.

 Below is also more development of the project.
-I am sharing an insight into the project as well as a further exploration into each artist and their work with supporting imagery.
+I am sharing an insight into the project and further exploring each artist and their work with supporting imagery.

 Please note, a lot of the links in this article link to Dutch language websites — please use a translation extension if necessary.